 Jim Thompson lived in his house by the khlong (canal) from 1959 until March 26, 1967, when he suddenly disappeared on a trip in Malaysia.
 Whether he fell victim to kidnapping or voluntarily disappeared is unknown, and still today, there is no single clue to his death.

 The onetime architect left no children and his home is now under the protection of the James H.W.
 Thompson Foundation.
 The museum has opened its doors to the public since 1976 and offers guided tours in Thai, English, French, Japanese and Chinese.
 While the guided tour is mandatory, it is of great value and takes less than one hour.
 Visitors can learn a great deal about each art object preserved in the Jim Thompson House collection.
-On site you can also visit the Jim Thompson shop and a café with a nice koi pond to enjoy a refreshment after your tour.
+On site you can also visit the Jim Thompson shop and a café with a beautiful koi pond to enjoy a refreshment after your tour.

-Jim Thompson: Entrance fees and opening hours
+Jim Thompson House: Entrance fees and opening hours

 The Jim Thompson House is open daily from 9 am to 6 pm.
 The entrance fee which includes the guided tour is 150 Baht for adults and 100 baht for visitors under 22 (with ID).